hubacat/ai-firewall-privacy/PRIVACY.md

 "Last updated" date above will change.

 ## Contact
-Questions about this policy can be directed to: `YOUR-CONTACT-EMAIL-HERE`.
+Questions about this policy can be directed to: `aifirewall.dev@gmail.com`.